michelcrypt4d4mus/log-thyself/README.md

 #### System Log Enums
 There are fundamentally two kinds of log messages - events and log messages (which are classified as a kind of event: a `logEvent`).
 There are two ENUMs to save space when storing the `event_type` and `message_type`.
-Here are the possible values:

-#### The Simplified View
-I have learned that a lot of the columns Apple provides are actually pretty useless and/or empty, so there is also a view of the table `simplifed_system_logs` you can query that does a few things:

-1. Shows only what I found to be the important columns.
-2. Collapses `message_type` and `event_type` into one column that explains the type, called just `T` so it takes up less space.
-[See here](db/functions/msg_type_char_v01.sql) for a guide to what each letter means.
+Apple has kind of gone their own way as far as logging levels (as they do with basically everything - though I'm still amazed they did it with _log levels_) so we're kind of on our own figuring out what's what.

 | event_types | message_types |